Next, I'll introduce, The Geology, and the Great Ice-Age Floods

 See picture #1, the Ice Age Floods.

-The viewer’s vantage point, is from Chanticleer Point, looking east.
 It shows the first rush, of the Missoula Floods, coming into the lower Columbia River Gorge, at Crown Point.

 At maximum flow, the largest of the floods filled the Gorge, overtopping Crown Point.